 Patrick was born and raised in Virginia before moving to Philadelphia to pursue an undergraduate degree in media production from Temple University.
 Since then he's cut his teeth working in the many facets of photography and film production at home and abroad.
 His greatest regret was selling his first childhood camera, a Tasmanian Devil-shaped Polaroid.
 Always open to new podcast recommendations.

 Karen was born and raised right outside of Philadelphia.
 She fell in love with photography while receiving a bachelor’s in Film and Media at Temple University.
 She focuses her skills on photojournalism and portrait photography.
-When Karen is not shooting, she enjoys creating designs for local businesses, rock climbing, learning to cook, and cuddling her cat Andy with her favorite cup of tea in her hand.
+When Karen is not shooting, she enjoys creating designs for local businesses, learning to cook, and finding the next plant to add to her collection.

 While not at all handy behind a camera, Michele Miller is well acquainted with leading strategy, creative direction, and content development.
 She oversees the Chorus brands and in the process, drives her husband, BP, crazy.
 In her other life, she is a leader in Content Strategy & Solutions Innovation at Adobe.
 Yoga, Pinterest, furniture rehab, anything DIY, and wine tasting pretty much occupy any additional free time.